0xflux/Wyrm/Milestones.md

 6) [ ] Number of downloads for staged resources
 7) [ ] String stomping options on built binary
 8) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.

+### 0.5.1

+1) [ ] Periodically delete items from browser store not in connected agents if not open in a tab.
+2) [ ] Save chat from browser store to disk on ka & tab close?
+Or command to restore history to console.
+3) [ ] Create db user on first run - pass env vars to docker?

 ### 0.6